The Discover It Card: Attractive Cash Back Awards for Shoppers

 Additionally, it's definitely a plus that shopping through Discover's online mall can bring you up to 20% cash back — without the need to worry about categories.
 Savvy shoppers can also enjoy the fact that choosing certain gift cards as rewards can mean double the cash back.
 If your favorite store offers a gift card on Discover's bonus program, you can really benefit.
 And, it's convenient that you can use your rewards to directly pay on Amazon.

 The flexibility of the Discover It card is also a plus.
 You have the ability to pay online or by phone up until 11:59 p.m. on your payment's due date; many credit cards insist that you pay by 3 p.m., 5 p.m., or 7 p.m. for the payment to be properly credited.
 The lack of a penalty APR is also encouraging.
 It's also nice that the flexibility of the Discover It card includes no foreign transaction fee, making it ideal for travelers.

-Plus, get a free FICO® Credit Score online and on your monthly statement to help you stay on top of your credit.
+Plus, get a free FICO® Credit Score online and on your monthly statement, online, and in their mobile app to help you stay on top of your credit.

 Finally, the Discover it card offers a 14-month introductory APR, which is among the longest 0% APRs offered in the credit card industry as of this writing.